dgullmarsvik/BDDArticleManager/README.md

 To run the program
 --------------------

-Got o /bin-directory
+Go to /bin-directory

 Mac/Linux, type: ./articlemanager (make sure to 'chmod +x articlemanager' first)

 Windows, type: articlemanager.bat (not tested... ;)

+The articlemanager script is only supposed to showcase the program.

+Some functionality in the source code is not reflected in the script.
+E.g. the import function has a lot of test code, but is use statically in the script.

+The code in the bin/articlemanager-script does not have any tests.
+This was due to time constraints.

 Layout:
 ---------
 - features: Cucumber features
 - spec: RSpec Examples
 - lib: Ruby Source Code
-	- ArticleRepository: Wrapper around the (non-existant)Persistance layer.
+	- ArticleRepository: Wrapper around the (non-existant) database.

-	- Article: Represents an article
+	- Article: Represents an article (title, url, etc)

 	- ExceptionArticle: Used for Error Handling